 You could be more inclusive in your work by:

 - encouraging inclusive language in daily conversation such as not assuming things like sexual orientation or marital status (for example partner or spouse)

 - reflecting diversity in the people you include in photographs and illustrations;

 - designing and developing infrastructure that supports gender diverse people, such as uni-sex toilets;

 - drafting forms and surveys that are inclusive of gender diverse people e.g. leaving the section prompting the gender of the person completing the form blank, or reconsidering whether it is necessary to ask this.

-The LGBTI Inclusive Workplaces Guidelines provide further advice and information on strategies to be more LGBTI inclusive.
+The LGBTIQ Inclusive Workplaces Guidelines provide further advice and information on strategies to be more LGBTIQ inclusive.